AnonJr/AnonJr.com/_posts/2019-04-30-CoffeeCraft-S00-Now-With-Less-Lag.md

 repost: "" #"dev.to"
 ---

-After remembering the mute button there's a little redstone work and a little more ... unfocused work here and there.
+After remembering the mute button there's a little redstone work and a little more &hellip; unfocused work here and there.
 Rayeste was on and we had some fun chats.
 <!--more-->

 {% include responsive-embed url="https://youtube.com/embed/voWg5_srsYQ" ratio="16:9" extra='frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen' %}